 These heavy duty filters have to endure a heavy duty workload day in and day out, after all.

 Should you clean them or just replace them?
 Well, that’s what we’re here to help answer.

-If you’re looking for replacement air filters for your dust collecting, mist collection, or wet/dry vacuum systems, then contact Bisco Enterprises.
+If you’re looking for replacement air filters for your dust collecting, mist collection, or wet/dry vacuum systems, then contact Bisco Enterprise.
 We’ve been the industry leaders in Illinois and beyond for the past 40-plus years, and we are confident that we know air filtration better than anyone.

 Dry Or Wet Cleaning Filters

 Simply cleaning your current air filters may seem like the easier, more cost-efficient option.

 But there are certain drawbacks to this method.
 For instance, it’s been scientifically proven that having your air filters taken to the cleaners drastically reduces their lifespan, adding an additional cost of having to go out and buy a replacement anyway.

 Chances are, whether you dry clean or use water methods to clean your filters, the fabric or fibers will get weak, less effective, and possibly tear or fail.